grahamc/roborooter/README.md

 Components implement change to the filesystem, and are driven by manifests on the filesystem.

-### BlockDevice
+### DeviceFile

-The BlockDevice component will create device files in the chroot.
+The DeviceFile component will create device files in the chroot.
 Since device IDs can change between systems, this is done by passing the source and target device.